Huma88/textyler/README.md

 # textyler
-js library to format text
+js library to style text

 ## How to use it: